manymoments/manymoments.github.io/start-here.markdown

 The Synchronous model is a good place to start because protocols are simpler.

-For a simple and classic Synchronous Byzantine agreement protocol, checkout [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).
+For a simple and classic synchronous Byzantine agreement protocol, checkout [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).

 Under synchrony, a classic Byzantine Broadcast protocol (with a PKI) is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).

-More recent State Machine Replication protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
+More recent State Machine Replication protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and a simple, streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
 This post provides a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).

 For a simple non-equivocation protocol, see [Crusader Broadcast](https://decentralizedthoughts.github.io/2022-06-19-crusader-braodcast/).